Kuala Lumpur City F.C.

 Kuala Lumpur City Football Club, known simply as KL City FC, is a Malaysian professional football club based in Kuala Lumpur.
 The club competes in the Malaysia Super League, the top level of Malaysian football, and was founded in 1974 as Federal Territory by the Kuala Lumpur Football Association (KLFA).
 It was later renamed Kuala Lumpur FA and Kuala Lumpur United, before renaming to its current name in 2021.

-Kuala Lumpur City won two Malaysian league titles, four Malaysian Cups, three Malaysian FA Cups, and three Malaysian Charity Shields.
+Kuala Lumpur City have won two Malaysian league titles, four Malaysia Cups, three Malaysia FA Cups, and three Malaysian Charity Shields.
 It also played in the group stages of the Asian Club Championship on two occasions.
+In 1987, the club narrowly missed out on reaching the final due to goal difference in the semi-finals group stage.

 Following its founding, a fierce rivalry developed between Kuala Lumpur and Selangor mainly due to their geographical location.
 The battle between these two teams is often referred to as the Klang Valley Derby, which was renewed in the 2010 season after Kuala Lumpur ended a seven-year spell in the second-tier with promotion to the Malaysia Super League.
-Kuala Lumpur were relegated to the second-tier Malaysia Premier League in 2012 and the following year, in 2013, Kuala Lumpur were relegated to the third-tier Malaysia FAM League for the first time in its history.
+Kuala Lumpur were relegated to the second-tier Malaysia Premier League in 2012, and the following year, in 2013, they were relegated to the third-tier Malaysia FAM League for the first time.